Alice Lloyd College: Athletics

 The Alice Lloyd athletic teams are called the Eagles.
 The college is a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the Mid-East Region of the Division I level.
-The Eagles also compete as a member of the River States Conference (RSC) of the National Association of Intercollegiate Athletics (NAIA) since the 2005–06 academic year; with a previous tenure from 1983–84 to 1991–92.
+The Eagles also compete as an Independent within the United States Collegiate Athletic Association (USCAA) since the 2026–27 academic year.
+Alice Lloyd previously competed as an Independent within the Continental Athletic Conference (CAC) of the National Association of Intercollegiate Athletics (NAIA) during the 2025–26 school year, and as a member of the River States Conference (RSC) from 2005–06 to 2024–25; with a previous tenure from 1983–84 to 1991–92.

 Alice Lloyd competes in 15 intercollegiate athletic sports: Men's sports include baseball, basketball, cross country, golf, soccer, and track & field (indoor and outdoor).
 Women's sports include basketball, cheerleading, cross country, soccer, softball, track & field (indoor and outdoor), and volleyball.
 Club sports include bass fishing, eSports, and men's & women's tennis.

 Accomplishments

 In 2021, the Alice Lloyd College women's basketball team won the first national championship of any sport in school history, winning the 2021 NCCAA National Tournament.